dylangamachefl/dylangamachefl/README.md

 ## About Me
 I'm an aspiring AI/ML enthusiast passionate about building intelligent applications.
 I'm currently working on building a portfolio of projects to showcase my skills.

-This 4-week plan focuses on leveraging the Hugging Face ecosystem to build practical AI applications.
+This portfolio focuses on leveraging the Hugging Face ecosystem to build practical AI applications.

-## 🚀 My AI Project Portfolio (4-Week Challenge)
+## 🚀 My AI Project Portfolio

 Here's where I'll list the projects as I complete them: